pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 TiDB Lightning supports three backends: `Importer-backend`, `Local-backend`, and `TiDB-backend`.
 For the differences of these backends and how to choose backends, see [TiDB Lightning Backends](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends).

 - For `Importer-backend`, both tikv-importer and tidb-lightning need to be deployed.

+    > **Note:**
+    >
+    > `Importer-backend` is deprecated in TiDB 5.3 version or later versions.If you have to use `Importer-backend`, refer to 1.2 version or laters versions [old documentation](https://docs.pingcap.com/tidb-in-kubernetes/v1.2/restore-data-using-tidb-lightning#deploy-tikv-importer).

 - For `Local-backend`, only tidb-lightning needs to be deployed.

 - For `TiDB-backend`, only tidb-lightning needs to be deployed, and it is recommended to import data using CustomResourceDefinition (CRD) in TiDB Operator v1.1 and later versions.
 For details, refer to [Restore Data from GCS Using TiDB Lightning](restore-from-gcs.md) or [Restore Data from S3-Compatible Storage Using TiDB Lightning](restore-from-s3.md)

-## Deploy TiKV Importer

-> **Note:**
->
-> If you use the `local` or `tidb` backend for data restore, you can skip deploying tikv-importer and [deploy tidb-lightning](#deploy-tidb-lightning) directly.

-You can deploy tikv-importer using the Helm chart.
-See the following example:

-1. Make sure that the PingCAP Helm repository is up to date:

-    {{< copyable "shell-regular" >}}

-    ```shell
-    helm repo update
-    ```

-    {{< copyable "shell-regular" >}}

-    ```shell
-    helm search repo tikv-importer -l
-    ```

-2. Get the default `values.yaml` file for easier customization:

-    {{< copyable "shell-regular" >}}

-    ```shell
-    helm inspect values pingcap/tikv-importer --version=${chart_version} > values.yaml
-    ```

-3. Modify the `values.yaml` file to specify the target TiDB cluster.
-See the following example:

-    {{< copyable "" >}}

-    ```yaml
-    clusterName: demo
-    image: pingcap/tidb-lightning:v5.4.0
-    imagePullPolicy: IfNotPresent
-    storageClassName: local-storage
-    storage: 20Gi
-    pushgatewayImage: prom/pushgateway:v0.3.1
-    pushgatewayImagePullPolicy: IfNotPresent
-    config: |
-      log-level = "info"
-      [metric]
-      job = "tikv-importer"
-      interval = "15s"
-      address = "localhost:9091"
-    ```

-    `clusterName` must match the target TiDB cluster.

-    If the target TiDB cluster has enabled TLS between components (`spec.tlsCluster.enabled: true`), refer to [Generate certificates for components of the TiDB cluster](enable-tls-between-components.md#generate-certificates-for-components-of-the-tidb-cluster) to genereate a server-side certificate for TiKV Importer, and configure `tlsCluster.enabled: true` in `values.yaml` to enable TLS.

-4. Deploy tikv-importer:

-    {{< copyable "shell-regular" >}}

-    ```shell
-    helm install ${cluster_name} pingcap/tikv-importer --namespace=${namespace} --version=${chart_version} -f values.yaml
-    ```

-    > **Note:**
-    >
-    > You must deploy tikv-importer in the same namespace where the target TiDB cluster is deployed.

 ## Deploy TiDB Lightning

-### Configure TiDB Lightning
+### Step 1.
+Configure TiDB Lightning

-Use the following command to get the default configuration of TiDB Lightning:
+Use the following command to save the default configuration of TiDB Lightning to file `tidb-lightning-values.yaml`:

 {{< copyable "shell-regular" >}}